Louie Mar Gangcuangco

-Louie Mar Gangcuangco is a Filipino physician, HIV researcher and novelist.
-He is the author of the novel Orosa-Nakpil, Malate and is working as Assistant Professor of Medicine for the Hawaii Center for AIDS-University of Hawai'i at Manoa.
+Louie Mar Gangcuangco (born March 26, 1987) is a Filipino physician, HIV researcher and novelist.
+He is the author of the novel Orosa-Nakpil, Malate (2006) and is working as Assistant Professor of Medicine for the Hawaii Center for AIDS at University of Hawaiʻi at Mānoa and as an HIV specialist and primary care physician at Waikiki Health Center.
+He also leads the Street Medicine program of Waikiki Health, in collaboration with the Waikiki Business Improvement District and The Institute for Human Services.

 Early life and education

-Gangcuangco was born on March 26, 1987 in Mandaluyong, Philippines.
-He finished his primary education in Montessori de San Juan (MSJ) in 1999.
+Gangcuangco finished his primary education in Montessori de San Juan (MSJ) in 1999.
 He graduated from Manila Science High School (Masci) in 2003.

 Gangcuangco was two years accelerated in college under the Integrated Liberal Arts and Medicine (Intarmed) curriculum of the UP College of Medicine at the University of the Philippines Manila.
 He had his elective clerkship in Infectious Diseases at the David Geffen School of Medicine in UCLA.
-He trained under the Straight Internal Medicine Internship program of the Philippine General Hospital from June 2009 to April 2010.
+From June 2009 to April 2010, he trained under the Straight Internal Medicine Internship program of the Philippine General Hospital.

 Gangcuangco received his BS in Basic Medical Sciences degree in 2007 and Doctor of Medicine degree from the UP College of Medicine in May 2010.
-He has a master's degree in Biomedical Sciences (Tropical Medicine) from the University of Hawaiʻi at Mānoa.
-He also has a second master's degree in Clinical Trials from the London School of Hygiene and Tropical Medicine.
+He has a master's degree in Biomedical Sciences (Tropical Medicine) from the University of Hawaiʻi at Mānoa and a master's degree in Clinical Trials from the London School of Hygiene and Tropical Medicine.